(I may earn a small commission on the products linked to in this post.)

 Dust mite populations should be managed inside the home because of the potential problems they cause.
 Due to the increase in allergies, their mere presence has become a problem for many Americans and others in the developed world.

 Dust mites are the largest cause of indoor allergies in the world and people can experience a range of dust mite allergy symptoms such as:

 - Congested Nose (allergic rhinitis),

 If you have a skin reaction look at it closely, Ask Yourself:

-- Are there bite marks or small welts from the bites?
-If so then its probably not from dust mites.
+- Do you have bite marks or small welts from the bites?
+If so then it’s probably not from dust mites.

 - Is the skin irritated similar to a rash?
 If so then it could be dust mites.